epam/edp-jenkins-operator/docs/api.md

-Jenkins is the Schema for the jenkins API
+Jenkins is the Schema for the jenkins API.

 <table>
     <thead>